 Through orientation activities and student-faculty interaction, the university encourages and promotes organized student life.
-Additionally, individual and group counseling are made available through Counseling Services, the Student Health Center, Veterans and Disability Support Services, and Special Services.
+Additionally, individual and group counseling are made available through Counseling Services, the Student Health Center, Office of Accessibility Resources.

 B. Statement of Policy

 Students voluntarily enter N.C.
 A&T and are obligated to perform and behave in a manner relevant to the university's lawful mission, process and function.
 Expectations of students in an academic community are higher than those of citizens in a non-academic community.